bartkl/bartkl.github.io/collections/_posts/2021-07-04-the-losing-player-doubles-game-a-mathematical-proof.md

 This definition is informal, but it suffices.

 ## Playing Around
 Whenever you're dealing with a problem like this, it's a good idea to fiddle around with some examples.
 Earlier, we saw an example of a scenario which led to a game that never terminates.
 If you like to, try out examples of your own: which games terminate and which ones don't?
 Can you identify any properties or patterns?
 Here's an example of a game that does terminate: Alice has \\(300\\) points, and Bob has \\(500\\).
-In the next round they'll have \\(600\\) and \\(200\\) points respectively, and then both will have \\(400\\) points, and thus the game ends.
+In the next round they'll have \\(600\\) and \\(200\\) points respectively, and then both will have \\(400\\) points, and thus the game terminates.

 So yeah, I told you exploring examples is a good idea, and it is, but I doubt it will lead you to the discovery of the answer to this problem.
 If you can prove me otherwise though, make sure to share that with me!

 We need to approach this more methodically.

-## Getting methodical
+## Getting Methodical
-Given a certain round in which the game has not ended yet, one player has fewer points and therefore will double his amount of points.
-There's no other way the game can possibly proceed, so the game is clearly deterministic.

-There's also something to be said about the reverse direction: any round is the successor of exactly two possible preceding rounds, each of which corresponds to a different player having doubled his points since.
+As is quite clear, this game is deterministic: each round the game can advance in precisely one way.
+Or, to put in another way, any round is the successor of exactly two possible preceding rounds, each of which corresponds to a different player having doubled their points since.
 For example, if Alice has \\(200\\) points, and Bob has \\(400\\), there's two possible rounds that could have preceded this one, one in which Alice was the one who doubled her points, in which case she had \\(100\\) points and Bob had \\(500\\), and one in which Bob was the one who doubled his points, meaning he had \\(200\\) while Alice had \\(400\\).

 Due to these deterministic properties, you can do something very clever:

-> Start with a game you know will end, and from there, backtrack all possible preceding rounds.
+> **Start with a game you know will terminate, and from there, backtrack all possible preceding rounds.**

 Let's explore.

 ### The binary tree
-A nice way to visually represent the possible rounds in games that (eventually) end, is a _binary tree_.
+A nice way to visually represent the possible rounds in games that (eventually) terminate is a _binary tree_.
 Before I elaborate on that any further though, let's first make some more observations.

 Firstly, what really matters in these games is not the actual amounts of points the players have, or even the absolute total.
-What matters are the ratios of point distribution among players.
+What matters are the ratios of the point distribution among the players.
 For example, whether both players have \\(100\\) points or just \\(1\\) is irrelevant.
 In both cases there's a \\(1:1\\) ratio, which is what matters.

-Looking at it this way, we can normalize all possible ratios such that all common divisors are factored out (essentially diving by the _greatest common divisor_), leaving a single representative pair.
+Looking at it this way, we can normalize all possible ratios by dividing by all common divisors (essentially diving by the greatest common divisor), leaving a single representative pair.
 The pair \\((1, 3)\\) will represent the ratios \\(1:3\\), \\(20:60\\), and so on.
-From now on, I will refer to this as _coprime normalization_.

 So, any round can now be represented by a single pair of numbers which are coprime (i.e. don't share any divisors).
 It's time to build our tree.

 Recall that backtracking from a given round leads to exactly two preceding rounds that could have happened.
 This is why the binary tree is a perfect visualization.
-On row \\(0\\), we have the root node \\((1,1)\\), which means the game has ended.
+On row \\(0\\), we have the root node \\((1,1)\\), which means the game has terminated.
 On row \\(1\\), there's two child nodes which each represent a possible preceding round.
 And so forth.

 Here's part of the beginning of the tree: